lordmulder/INetGet/README.md

 * **`<output_file>`**
   Specifies the output file, where the downloaded file will be written to.
 If the given path specification is *not* [fully-qualified](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247%28v=vs.85%29.aspx#fully_qualified_vs._relative_paths), then the relative path will be resolved starting from the "current" directory.
   The given path must point to an *existing* and *writable* directory, otherwise the download fails.
-If the specified file already exists, it program will try to *overwrite* the existing file!
+If the specified file already exists, the program will try to *overwrite* the existing file!
   The special file name ``-`` may be specified in order to write all received data to the [*stdout*](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29) stream.
 Also the special file name ``null`` may be specified in order to discard all data that is received.

 ### Options ###